sonia-kwak/sonia-kwak.github.io/src/pages/ciclomapa/index.md

 date: "2019-06"
 date2: "Now"
 title: "CicloMapa"
-minibio: "An open platform to democratize access to bike maps of brazilian cities."
+minibio: "Democratizing the democratize access to bike maps of brazilian cities with open data."
 description: "An open platform to democratize access to bike maps of brazilian cities, combining the open collaborativity  OpenStreetMap with web technologies and easy-to-use design."
 tags: ['design','front-end','product management']
 cover: './cover.png'